Books

 The Suburban Wild

-Set in the North Shore suburbs of Chicago, amid traffic, pollution, and ever-spreading neighborhoods, these meditative personal essays explore the importance of our connection with the natural world, history, and memory.
-From the humming of cicadas on summer evenings and the seasonal migrations of ducks to the myriad hues in a green heron’s feathers, The [...]
+Set in the North Shore suburbs of Chicago, amid traffic, pollution, and ever-spreading neighborhoods, these personal essays explore the importance of our connection with the natural world, history, and memory.
+My first single-author book, recently reissued in paperback.

 Earth Notes: Exploring the Southwest’s Canyon Country from the Airwaves